wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 We will discuss the parts inside later, but for now, take note of `#keypad`.

-In the app.component.ts, we import ElementRef, ViewChild, and our Web Component:
+In the `app.component.ts`, we import ElementRef, ViewChild, and our Web Component:

 ```javascript
 import { Component, ElementRef, ViewChild } from "@angular/core";